rbottura/pagedjs_parallel-flows_tests/README.md

 The plugin supports different flow positioning strategies:

-- `samepage`: Places parallel flows on the same page (default in this example)
+- `samepage`: Flows share the same physical page. (default in this example)
-- [Add other options if applicable]
+- `samespread`: Flows occupy opposite sides of a spread.

 ### Key CSS Custom Properties